gytterberg/technical-interview-prep/algorithms/2-big-o/2-dictionary-word-finder.md

 --

-If we consider the length of a definable word an "input that can grown arbitrarily large", then the time complexity is `O(n * p)`, where `p` is average word length.
+If we consider the length of a definable word an "input that can grow arbitrarily large", then the time complexity is `O(n * p)`, where `p` is average word length.

 In reality, we know that the longest word is no longer than, say, 100 letters.
 That means `p` doesn't grow arbitrarily large.